Easy, Rich Turkey Gravy is a low-fuss, no-frills, lower-stress method for delivering fantastic gravy for a crowd on Thanksgiving or Christmas.

 - In a large saucepan, heat the turkey fat over medium-low heat.
 Sprinkle in the flour, whisking continuously until the mixture takes on a blonde color, 4-5 minutes.

 - Very slowly add in your stock and pan juices: at first, working one ladle at a time, whisking vigorously to incorporate it completely into the roux so that you don’t get lumps.
-Continue slowly adding the liquid until you added it all.
+Continue slowly adding the liquid until you have added it all.
 Bring the mixture to a gentle boil, still whisking constantly.
 Reduce heat to low.
+The gravy will thicken slightly: if necessary, thin it out by adding additional stock.
 Taste for seasoning and adjust as needed with salt & pepper.
 Serve in a tureen or gravy boat.

 If you like a meaty gravy, shred and chop some meat from the turkey thighs and add to the final gravy.